imjoy-team/ImJoy/docs/development.md

  "requirements": ["repo:https://github.com/myUserName/myRepo", "cmd: pip install -r myRepo/requirements.txt"]
  ```

-In your pyton plugn, you can then add the local copy to the Python system path, and
+In your Python plugin, you can then add the local copy to the Python system path, and
 import libraries from it
 ```python
 sys.path.insert(0, './myRepo')